sachinML/Stock-Price-Analysis/README.md

 4. Correlation
 5. Value at Risk Analysis

-For implementing this project I have used: Pandas, Numpy for Data processing
+For implementing this project I have used:
+1. Pandas, Numpy for Data processing
-                                           Seaborn, Matplotlib, Plotly for Data Visulization.
+2.Seaborn, Matplotlib, Plotly for Data Visulization.